LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 ## Optional: Checksums

 A signature is already a form of a checksum.
-But in addition to the overall Lumion checksum, a checksum is also used as part of the Access Control system.
+But in addition to this overall Lumion checksum, a checksum is also used as part of the Access Control system.

 # Properties of Lumions

+Standardised: A Lumion can be operated on by any software that complies with this RFC.

+Integrity: Corruption can always be detected, at multiple levels (overall, or in the payload, or in the metadata).

+Uniquely Recognisable Among All Data: A Lumion will always be recognisable as a Lumion from its name-based UUID.

+Uniquely Identifiable Among All Lumions: A Lumion will always be unique among all Lumions due to the one-way hash part of its UUID.

+Secure: If there is no valid key available (because the original Lumion Generator did not store the key correctly, or the key was lost, etc) then a Lumion cannot be decrypted.

+Portable: Can be copied across architectures, networks, storage systems without losing or gaining any information.

-Non-repudiable: The original key authority might be unreliable and transient (because the phone got swallowed by a diprodoton) but a cluster of rows can definitely be identified as having the same original source.
+Non-repudiable: The original key authority might be unreliable and transient (ifor example, because the originating phone got swallowed by a diprodoton) but any Lumions generated on that phone and intended to have a common local authority will always be identifiable as having the same original source.

 Self-contained security: no external key authority or integrity authority is needed.
 Discriminated access control is provided solely from the information within the Lumion.

-Integrity: Corruption can always be detected.

-Recognisable: A Lumion will always be recognisable as a Lumion from its name-based UUID.

-Identifiable: A Lumion will always be unique among Lumions due to the one-way hash part of its UUID.

-Portable: Can be copied across architectures, networks, storage systems without losing or gaining any information.

-Time-travelling: This is because Lumions have a version number, so they can be viewed as snapshots in time.
-They can also be viewed as time sequence data, if the Lumion Generator intended to produce that.

-Standardised: A Lumion can be operated on by any software that complies with this RFC.

-Secure: If there is no valid key available (because the original Lumion Generator did not store the key correctly, or the key was lost, etc) then a Lumion cannot be decrypted.

 Globally distributed namespace: Just by having a Lumion UUID, that means every Lumion is part of an ad hoc global storage system.

+Sequenced Internally: Since Lumions have an internal version number, anyone with copies of all version of a Lumion can view them as a time-sequenced stream.
+(It is possible for a Lumion to keep all previous versions of its payload within itself, although whether this is scaleable or feasible is highly application-dependent.)

+Sequenced Externally: Lumions have fields of Left, Right, Below and Above sized to contain a Lumion UUID.
+These fields can be altered at any time, meaning that Lumions can optionally and frequently will form part of a tree structure such as a Merkle tree.
+This sequence data can be interpreted as time sequence data, if the Lumion Generator intended to produce that.

+Time Travelling: Sequences of either the internal or external versioning can be interpreted as snapshotted point-in-time state information.
+Such information can always be played back to reconstruct a view of the world at any point in time.
+Even where there are no timestamps, the relative versions can still be replayed in either direction.

 # Description of Lumions

-Any of the three types of data may be in plain text, although they usually will not be because much of the value of a Lumion is in its encrypted properties.
+Any of the three types of data may be in plain text, although they usually will not be plain text because much of the value of a Lumion is in its encrypted properties.
 A plain text Lumion is still signed, and still has a universally unique ID.

 Data in a Lumion may be automatically generated by one of these kinds of processes: